cesar-hernando/Applied-Quantum-Algorithms/README.md

  Predicting unknown observables on ground states

  In this project I will use different supervised learning methods to solve a quantum many body physics problem.
- Specifically, the task is to learn to predict from data expectation values of unknown observables and predict expectation values on ground states of a class of local Hamiltonians.
+ Specifically, the task is to learn from data to predict ground state expectation values of unknown observables for a class of local Hamiltonians.
 For this, I will compare different methods: a quantum LASSO regression model that involves executing VQE; a LASSO regression that involves using a random Fourier feature map; and a Deep Neural Network.

  In order to train these models and compare their performance, you should set the variable "mode" in main.py to 'B'.
 If you want to check how